qatium/blog/content/blog/hello-world/how-does-q-work.md

    LLM
 ```

-To be able to find the parts of the help center that are useful to respond to the user question we can't do a keyword search because it would fail in a lot of cases.
+To identify helpful parts of the help center for user questions, we cannot rely on keyword searches as they often fail.

 Instead of this, we process all the help center information, generate embeddings that are vector representations of the information and store them in a vector database.

-We also generate the embeddings for the user question and use them to search the vector database.
+We generate embeddings for user questions as well, using these to search the vector database.

 Retrieval is a service provided by OpenAI too so we only need to periodically extract all the documents from the help center, convert them to markdown and upload them.